apify/apify-docs/content/academy/deploying_your_code/input_schema.md

 ## [](#final-thoughts) Final thoughts

-Here is what the output schema we wrote will render on the platform:
+Here is what the input schema we wrote will render on the platform:

 ![Rendered UI from input schema]({{@asset deploying_your_code/images/rendered-ui.webp}})